labrl/workshop-small-is-beautiful/README.md

 Download and install a Python distribution.
 We strongly recommend the free version (individual edition) of Anaconda available at [www.anaconda.com](https://www.anaconda.com).
 The steps below assume that you are using Anaconda.

-## Step 2 - Downloading the Data Files
+## Step 2 - Downloading the Functions File

-You must download the files from the data folder in Github to your computer.
-Preferably, put all the files together in a new folder and note the location of the folder as you will need it to set your working directory.
+You must download the "functions.py" file from the Code folder in Github to your computer.
+Preferably, put all the file in a new folder and note the location of the folder as you will need it to set your working directory.

 ## Step 3 – Creating a New Virtual Environment